ydb-platform/ydb/ydb/docs/en/core/concepts/topic.md

 ### Guarantees {#autopartitioning_guarantee}

-1. SDK and server provide exactly-once guarantee of writing in case of partition split.
-It means that any message will be written once into the parent partition or into the one of the child partitions.
-Message can not be written into the parent partition and into the child partition at the same time.
-Moreover, a message can not be written into the one partition several times.
+1. The SDK and server provide an exactly-once guarantee in the case of writing during a partition split.
+This means that any message will be written either to the parent partition or to one of the child partitions but never to both simultaneously.
+Additionally, a message cannot be written to the same partition multiple times.
-2. SDK and server provide reading order.
-First, the data will be read from the parent partition, and after that the data will be read from the child partitions.
+2. The SDK and server maintain the reading order.
+Data is read from the parent partition first, followed by the child partitions.
-3. So, exactly-once guarantee of writing and reading order guarantee continue to be fulfilled for the specific [(producer-id)](#producer-id).
+3. As a result, the exactly-once writing guarantee and the reading order guarantee are preserved for a specific [producer identifier](#producer-id).

 ### Autopartitioning modes {#autopartitioning_modes}